mongodb/specifications/source/crud/crud.rst

     /**
      * If true, allows the write to opt-out of document level validation.
 This only applies
      * when the $out stage is specified.
-If $out is not specified, this option should
-     * be ignored.
      *
      * On servers >= 3.2, the default is to not send a value.
 No
-     * "bypassDocumentValidation" option is sent with the "insert" command.
+     * "bypassDocumentValidation" option is sent with the "aggregate" command.
      *
      * On servers < 3.2, this option is ignored.
      */